 One of the things that the existence of the Golden Rule tells us is that we humans are imperfect and full of contradictions.
 Even when we know what we should do, we sometimes fall short, and need to be reminded or held to account.
 That, no doubt, is why discussions of the Golden Rule so frequently stress compassion, forgiveness, and second chances.
 It recognizes that there are times when we need to forgive, and times when we need to be forgiven.

 It is one of the essential attributes of power that it insists on secrecy.
 Or, more precisely, those who wield power over others routinely claim that the details of what they do, and why they do it, are far too sensitive to be revealed to the public.

 Toronto’s High Park is a refuge for birds that stick around through the winter, such as Great Horned Owls, cardinals and robins.
 Mixed flocks of chickadees, nuthatches, and woodpeckers move through the park looking for food, which in the winter also includes seeds and nuts provided by humans.
 Miriam always carried a container of seeds when she went to High Park.
 Photo by Miriam Garfinkle.

-I just heard the sad news that Joyce Nelson died last week.
+I just heard the sad news that Joyce Nelson died on January 4.
 I will miss the stimulating conversations we used to have when we met for coffee, and the many valuable and well-researched articles and books that she wrote.

 Most recently, her writings were focused on the climate emergency, and especially the enormous carbon bootprint of the military, such as her April 2021 article For real climate action, let’s look at the military elephant in the room